-Note: OnVault images can be mounted very efficiently from Actifio Sky appliances.
-CDS appliances can mount OnVault images, but they must first copy the entire image to the snapshot pool.
+Note: OnVault images can be mounted very efficiently from Actifio Appliances.
 Once the entire image is copied, then the mount is performed from the snapshot pool.

-- 5. In the Application Options section, enter a label that will allow you to clearly identify this mounted data. - 6.
-Select Create New Virtual Application. - 7.
+- In the Application Options section, enter a label that will allow you to clearly identify this mounted data. - Select Create New Virtual Application. - 7.
 Set the Mapping Options and Mount Location information as required for this new database.